chris48s/blogmarks/posts/2023/2023-12-03-side-project.md

 Again, funding concerns are another common source of suddenly urgent work.

 - Your project may become more popular, outgrowing your current pricing plan or the level of sponsorship your project currently attracts.
 - If your project runs on a free tier service, that offering will probably be withdrawn at some point.
-Most of them are eventually.
+Most of them are, eventually.
 - If you have a corporate sponsor, also assume it will not last forever.
 Sponsorships of open source and community projects are often the first things to be cut when times are tough.

 All of this can leave you quickly scrambling to migrate to another service, find ways to consume fewer resources, or present an immediate existential threat to your project.